 - (4) United Nations Global Compact screening: the Investment Manager applies screening that evaluates the alignment of investee companies with the 10 Principles of the UNGC.
 This will exclude investments in companies that are identified as exhibiting a poor performance in business areas relevant to the UNGC principles.
-In addition, companies whose performance is significantly below average (but above the threshold for immediate exclusion) will be placed on a watchlist. - (5) ESG screening: The Fund is subject to ESG screening, which prevents an investment being made in companies that are identified as being in the bottom 15% of its sector's overall ESG score as measured by way of an ESG scoring assessment.
-This assessment is based on data from third-party ESG data providers (the Data Providers) and internal research.
+In addition, companies whose performance is significantly below average (but above the threshold for immediate exclusion) will be placed on a watchlist. - (5) ESG screening: a negative screening process which excludes certain securities form the investment universe by virtue of ethical, environmental, and other non-economic factors, or a positive screening which includes certain securities and norm-based screening aligned with the 10 UNGC Principles.
+The Fund is subject to ESG screening, which evaluates the ESG credentials of investees.
+This assessment is based on data from Data Providers and internal research.

 These principles are integrated, on a best-efforts basis, into the investment controls where possible and reviewed on a regular basis by the Investment Manager.
-Where any of the requirements are not met, the Investment Manager will determine how best to liquidate the position(s), if appropriate, or take action to remediate the situation through
+Where any of the requirements are not met, the Investment Manager will determine how best to liquidate the position(s), if appropriate, or take action to remediate the situation through active engagement with the issuer.

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. active engagement with the issuer.
 The Investment Manager will abstain from investing in similar investments until the identified issue is resolved and the relevant position is no longer considered in breach of the Fund's sustainability criteria detailed above.